top of page

 OUR MURAL TOURS

 What is Wellington Dam Mega Mural?
 The Wellington Dam Mega-Mural "Reflections" is an incredible 8,000 square metre artwork by renowned artist Guido van Helten that spans the Wellington Dam wall.
-It's marketed as the largest dam mural in the world!
+It's marketed as the largest dam mural in the southern hemisphere.

-Guided tour with Alison: Alison will share much more about each mural artist and their style than what's in the brochure.
-You'll learn the deeper stories behind the artworks, discover hidden details, and gain insights you'd miss on your own.
+Guided tour: Alison will share much more about each mural artist and their style than what's in the brochure.
+You'll learn the deeper stories behind the artworks, Western Australia artists and discover hidden details.
+Gaining insights, you'd miss on your own.

 Is the Mural Trail suitable for families?

-Yes, the mural trail is very friendly to everyone, with a brand-new accessibility pathway from the Quarry to the Dam wall face and across the top of the wall which connects to the Bibbulmun Track and Wilman Bilya Trail, the gates to the wall open at 9am and close at 6pm.
+Yes, the mural trail is very friendly to everyone in Collie and with a brand-new accessibility pathway from the Quarry to the Wellington Dam wall face and across the top of the wall which connects to the Bibbulmun Track and Wilman Bilya Trail, the gates to the wall open at 9am and close at 6pm situated in the Wellington National Park.
+Where the mural trail ends or begins

 What do I need of the Mural Trail?
 A charged phone (excellent photo opportunity), hat and good walking shoes.
-Enjoy
+See you soon

 FAQ